dscho/xkcd/content/comics/2025-7-16-echo-chamber.md

   This is almost as bad as the time I signed up for a purely partisan fishing expedition.
 img: https://imgs.xkcd.com/comics/echo_chamber_2x.png
 ---
 [Cueball is sitting on a chair with his hands covering his ears.
-He is in a circular room with a phone on a stand.
+He is in a circular room with a phone on a stand in front of him.
 All words coming out of the phone are repeated everywhere, getting larger and less opaque]

 Phone: Here's Mittens falling into the laundry hamper for the <u>third</u> time today!